Nonsurgical Spinal Decompression

 A typical decompression therapy treatment at our New Jersey offices takes approximately 45 minutes, with multiple follow-up sessions of the same length typically scheduled in the weeks after.

 How many spinal decompression sessions do you need?

 You may require multiple appointments over a period of weeks or months before you get the results you want from decompression therapy.
 Treatment duration depends on how severe your condition is, whether you receive other treatments at the same time, your lifestyle choices and your body’s reaction to decompression.

 However, patients often visit us 10 to 20 times over a period of 4 to 6 weeks for decompression therapy.

 Discover How Nonsurgical Spinal Decompression Can Help You

 The spinal decompression table may look intimidating, but it’s actually a valuable tool for patients battling spinal pain or sciatica.
-Connect with us today if you are curious how nonsurgical spinal decompression can impact your recovery process.
+Connect with us today if you are curious how spinal decompression in NJ can impact your recovery process.
 We have offices scattered throughout Monmouth County and Ocean County, New Jersey, so it’s easy to find an office near your home, work or school.